 Event 1 -> Event C -> Event B

 and still be counted as a converted user (assuming they perform all steps within the conversion window).
+Users cannot skip steps in funnel charts so it’s any order up until the step they drop off.

 A user will only be included in the funnel if the user has fired the event in the first step, Event 1.
 For example, if a user fired only Event B, the user would not be in the funnel.
 In order for the user to be in the funnel, the user must have performed the first event.
 So, the user must have fired Event 1 in order to "enter the funnel" (though the 2nd or 3rd step events could've been completed in any order: Event B -> Event C or Event C -> Event B).